 Junior Cross Country training

 Training takes place as part of the regular Monday and Wednesday training sessions.
-Please ask any junior coach about cross-country training.
+There are also Sunday training sessions for those wishing to develop further.

-In October 2016 we introduced a waiting list for new junior athletes.
-Waiting times on the list depend on the availability of places in appropriate training groups – meaning that waiting times will depend on both age group and specialism.
-In practice, we expect that the waiting list will only apply to junior athletes but the waiting list may also apply to older joiners, depending on the availability of training places in their chosen training group.
+The length of the waiting list changes all the time, and the wait is longer for some age groups than others.
+We currently have a waiting list for new junior athletes.
+Waiting times generally depend on the availability of places in appropriate training groups – meaning that waiting times will depend on both age group and specialism.
+In practice the waiting list only applies to junior athletes but the waiting list may also apply to older joiners, depending on the availability of training places in their chosen training group.

 Transition from Junior to Senior Coaching Groups

-As noted above, we expect all athletes to transition from Junior (Monday/Wednesday) to Senior (Tuesday/Thursday) training nights at the start of Winter training following their second year as an under 13 boy or girl.
+Juniors over the age of 17 will normally be expected to transition from Junior (Monday/Wednesday) to Senior (Tuesday/Thursday) training nights at the start of Winter training following their second year as an under 17 boy or girl.
 This provides a clear transition point for junior athletes.

 Junior Information Booklet

 For new athletes, parents and guardians we produce a booklet which gives you all the information you can find on this website, and which will guide you through from getting started in athletics to competing.
 It also covers all the opportunities for parents to volunteer: information pack_v4

 Please see the attached PDF: OCAC Track Rules

 Please see the attached PDF for what happens in competitions, and the basic competition rules: competitions march2014